 When we think about the holidays, we think about big family dinners, Christmas parties, and finally having the time and reason to reunite with friends.
-This 2020, though, we’re forced to d face what spending the holidays in quarantine really means.
+This pandemic, though, we’re forced to face what spending the holidays in quarantine really means.
 With the end of the pandemic still not in sight, we have to accept that this December is going to look a whole lot different from the ones we’ve spent before, and that includes not being able to see most people you usually would this season.

 While quarantine guidelines have been easing up, there’s still so much risk in going to social gatherings.
 With the right precautions in place and with social distancing, depending on your area’s quarantine status, catching a quick dinner with a loved one or two or dropping off a gift for a friend at their house is something you could do.
 But mass social gatherings with people you don’t live with should still be off the table.

 Saying “no” to all the people you love when they ask you to celebrate the holidays – a time that has always meant togetherness and joy – with them is not easy.
 Especially when they’re relatives and close friends who have been part of your traditions for as long as you remember.
 But when you’re turning down those invites and feeling guilty, just remember: the best gift you can give them this year is safety.

 During the pandemic, a guest isn’t just a guest.
 Each name on the invite list causes the risk for infection to grow exponentially.
 So, not breaking quarantine to go to a party means that there’s less chance for everyone to get sick.